madskristensen/WebAnalyzer/README.md

 - Configuration files lets you select what rules to run
 - Both errors and warnings are supported
 - Option to turn off one or more linters
+- Smart logic ignores certain files from linting
+  - This can be further customized

 ### Error List
 When an error is found it will show up in the Error List in